azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

-The default rounding mode is usually to round to the nearest even value, usually because it is hard to round to any other value without dropping into the assembly code; another reason is that all other rounding methods are statistially biased: the sum of the set of positive numbers will constantly be over or under estimated.
+The default rounding mode is usually to round to the nearest even value, usually because it is hard to round to any other value without dropping into the assembly code; another reason is that all other rounding methods are statistically biased: the sum of the set of positive numbers will constantly be over or under estimated.

 In the case that we are "halfway"between two possible values, the standard